polimi-ispl/icpr2020dfdc/README.md

 $ ./scripts/make_dataset.sh
 ```

 Please note that we use only 32 frames per video.
 You can easily tweak this parameter in [extract_faces.py](extract_faces.py)
+Also, please note that **for the DFDC** we have resorted to _the training split_ exclusively!
+In `scripts/make_dataset.sh` the value of `DFDC_SRC` should point to the directory containing the DFDC train split.

 ### Celeb-DF (v2)
 Altough **we did not use this dataset in the paper**, we provide a script [index_celebdf.py](index_celebdf.py) to index the videos similarly to